imbikrammalla/Malla_Bikram_21413647/docs/report.md

 Any other relevant thoughts or points:

-During the assessment, collaboration and effective communication with team members played a vital role in the project's success.
-Regular meetings and open discussions allowed for knowledge sharing, problem-solving, and maintaining a cohesive team spirit.
-The experience reinforced the significance of teamwork and effective collaboration in achieving project objectives.

 Additionally, the use of version control greatly facilitated the development process, enabling efficient tracking of code changes, collaboration among team members, and easy rollback to previous versions if necessary.
 It served as a valuable tool for ensuring code integrity and managing the project's source code effectively.

 Overall, this assessment provided a valuable opportunity to apply software engineering principles and practices in a practical setting.
 It allowed me to enhance my technical skills, gain insights into the importance of ethics, and learn valuable lessons for future software development endeavors.